 The District now has the second highest taxes in the region.
-Twelve years ago they were the second lowest.
-Today, taxes for the same value house in the City of North Vancouver are \$600 lower than they are in the District.
+Statistics, indicating this is not so, fail to take into account that, with the exception of West Vancouver, property values in the District are higher then in the rest of the Lower Mainland.
+Today, taxes for the same value home in the City of North Vancouver for example are \$600 lower than in the District.
 What is true for residential is also true for business properties.
 Notwithstanding, the District continues to subsidise the City big time.